whaleshark271/CTF-Writeup/picoCTF 2019/General Skills/The Factory's Secret/README.md

 > Submit your answer in our competition's flag format.
 For example, if you answer was 'hello', you would submit 'picoCTF{hello}' as the flag.
 ---
 ## Writeup
 The abandoned factory is the game of picoctf.
-You will need to find glpyhs in every door(category).
+You will need to find glyphs in every door(category).

 First you need to solve the 2 warm up challenges of General Skills to proceed to the doors.

-**General Skills** : The glpyh is right in front of you when you enter.
+**General Skills** : The glyph is right in front of you when you enter.

 ![glyph1](glyph1.jpg)